djsutherland/pummeler/README.md

 Run `pummel featurize SORT_DIR`.
 (Again, you have a couple of options shown by `--help`.)
 This will get both linear embeddings (i.e. means) and random Fourier feature embeddings for each region, saving the output in `SORT_DIR/embeddings.npz`.

+**NOTE:** As it turns out, with this featurization, linear embeddings seems to be comparable to random Fourier feature embeddings.
+You can save yourself a bunch of time and the world a smidgen of global warming if you skip them with `--skip-rbf`.

-On my laptop (with a quad-core Haswell i7), this takes about an hour; it scales reasonably well with more cores.
+On my laptop (with a quad-core Haswell i7), doing it with random Fourier features takes about an hour; the only-linear version takes about ten minutes.
 Make sure you're using a numpy linked to a fast multithreaded BLAS (like MKL or OpenBLAS; the easiest way to do this is to use the [Anaconda](https://www.continuum.io/downloads) Python distribution, which includes MKL by default); otherwise, this step will be much slower.

 If it's using too much memory, decrease `--chunksize`.